scheinerman/SimplexTableaux.jl/docs/src/tutorial.md

 ### Automatic basis selection

 While any $m$ linearly independent columns may be selected to form a basis, finding a set of columns that yield a feasible tableau can be difficult.
-Below we describe a method for finding a basis, but we also provide tools to make this easy.
+In a later section of this tutorial we describe a method for finding a basis, but we also provide tools to make this easy.

-The function `find_a_basis` will automatically find a feasible basis.
+The function `find_a_basis` automatically finds a feasible basis.
 Combined with `set_basis!` the resut is a tableau that has been pivoted to a feasible configuation.
 ```
 julia> T